 She is running for re-election on November 6, 2018.

 Elissa's Work on the Council

 During her first term, Elissa has prioritized making D.C. a place of opportunity for all.
 She co-authored a groundbreaking family leave bill, now law, which gives D.C. workers the time necessary to take care of themselves and their family members during critical life events without fear of financial repercussions.
 She also authored a bill that strengthened the District’s unemployment insurance program, an important support for workers who lose a job through no fault of their own.

 A major focus of Elissa’s legislative agenda has been making sure that the District remains affordable to all, especially to longtime residents and growing families.
 Elissa served on the mayor’s Housing Preservation Strike Force and is an active member of the Council’s Committee on Housing and Neighborhood Revitalization.
-Her efforts have delivered more money to repair D.C.’s aging public housing communities, more resources to identify and address vacant properties, and more tools to keep landlords accountable to tenants.
+Her efforts have delivered $20 million in additional money to repair D.C.’s aging public housing communities, more resources to identify and address vacant properties, and more tools to keep landlords accountable to tenants and combat displacement.
 She has also introduced legislation to create greater rental subsidies for seniors and those with disabilities.
 And she has been a champion of putting at least $100 million into affordable housing production every year.